filrak/themes-poc/README.md

 - themes are finally easly upgradable
 - per-implementation codebase will be much smaller since it will contain only components that are overwritten
 - We can remove huge amount of complex business logic responsible for handle theme-specific stuff right now
+- we can easly make theme fallbacks (useful in multistore)

 ## Project setup
 ```